-FDA approves once-a-day inhaler from GlaxoMay 10th, 2013 in Medications /
+FDA approves once-a-day inhaler from GlaxoMay 10, 2013 in Medicine & Health / Medications

 The Food and Drug Administration says it has approved a new once-a-day inhaler drug from GlaxoSmithKline for patients with chronic lung disease.